 The matter is a personal decision for each applicant.
 However, in most cases it is not necessary for applicants hire a travel agent to assist with a visa application.
 Travel agents will often charge to fill out forms which are available for free.
 They also charge large sums on the promise of enabling the traveler to bypass the visa interview.
 Our experience shows that many applicants are coached by intermediaries to provide answers which are misleading.
 While the truthful answer would not have harmed the application, the discovery of a misleading answer often puts the entire application in doubt.

 Some ineligible applicants seek help from a "visa consultant".
 Be careful.
 If you do decide to hire a consultant, remember that you alone are responsible for the accuracy of the information in your application.

-For those who have applied for a green card or are planning to apply for a green card, here is some useful information on the process.
+For those who have currently applied for this visa or are planning to apply for the visa in the future, here is some useful information on the process.